andrewtokpah/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 This setup provides a suitable environment for future attacker and target virtual machines to interact and communicate during cybersecurity lab exercises.

+Step 4.
+Import Kali Linux
+The Kali Linux virtual machine was downloaded from the official Kali Linux website and imported into VirtualBox.

+The VM network adapter was configured as follows:

+Adapter 1
+Attached to: NAT Network
+Network:     NatNetwork
+Adapter Type: Intel PRO/1000 MT Desktop